Barun-kumar-shaw/Barun-kumar-shaw/README.md

 ## 🚗 About Me

-I am a dedicated **First-Year (Second Semester) Mechanical Engineering** student at **NIT Kolkata (NARULA INSTITUTE OF TECHNOLOGY)**.
-While I am building my foundation in core engineering principles, I am already passionate about going beyond the syllabus by using coding and 3D modeling to solve physical problems.
+I am a **First-Year Mechanical Engineering** student at **NIT Kolkata**.
+I strongly believe that a true engineering mindset has no boundaries—whether it is designing complex physical machines or coding modern digital interfaces, it is all about building real solutions.

-- 🚀 **Current Focus:** Mastering 3D CAD Design, automating engineering calculations with Python, and exploring the physics of **Aerodynamics & Fighter Jets** 🛩️.
+- ⚙️ **Core Mechanical & CAD:** I specialize in Parametric 3D CAD modeling and have recently stepped out of the 3D space to learn the hardcore reality of **2D Mechanical Drafting**, creating General Arrangement (GA) layouts for conceptual UAV Chassis.
-- ⚙️ **Core Competencies:** Engineering Mechanics, Engineering Drawing, Physics Simulations, and Python Programming.
+- 💻 **Software & App Dev:** I automate engineering calculations with Python.
+Recently, I was the *only* Mechanical student in a 250+ developer GDG workshop where I built and deployed a custom cross-platform app using **React Native & Expo SDK**.
-- 🌱 **Currently Learning:** Moving from basic CAD towards advanced computational tools like FEA (Finite Element Analysis) and CFD (Computational Fluid Dynamics).
+- 🛩️ **Domain Focus:** Defense, Aerospace, Industry 4.0, Rail (EPC), and R&D.
-- 💡 **Goal:** To become a next-generation Mechanical Engineer who seamlessly blends first principles with software automation for the **Aerospace, Defense, and Core Manufacturing sectors**.
+- 💡 **Goal:** To bridge the gap between Fluid Dynamics/Core Physics and Software Automation.
 - 📫 **Reach out to me:** [LinkedIn](https://www.linkedin.com/in/barun-shaw-08a36a266/) | [GitHub](https://github.com/Barun-kumar-shaw) | [X (Twitter)](https://x.com/Barun7955420779) | [Dev.to](https://dev.to/barunkumarshaw)

 ```python